Resource Updated: The Feature Matching Chart for the Top 13+ iOS Symbol Based AAC Apps (6/12/24)

 text only version (can easily edit to change the button colors, font color, font size & style of font)

-Text only version of the TD Snap Motor Plan 66 phonics keyboard : https://www.mytobiidynavox.com/psc/snapcorefirst/296366
+Text only version of the TD Snap Motor Plan 66 phonics keyboard : https://www.mytobiidynavox.com/psc/TDSnap/771137

-version with Jolly Phonics pictures (can easily edit to change the pictures)
+version with Jolly Phonics pictures (can easily edit to change the pictures) 12/5/25 This version is no longer available

-How to find and add the new USA Motor Plan Pagesets in TD Snap.
+How to find and add the Motor Plan Pagesets in TD Snap.
 These are a new option in addition to the other pagesets (not replacing anything).
 These are included with TD Snap (no additional cost).
 Make sure you have updated TD Snap to version 1.25.
 These are currently available for USA English & UK English.
 They indicated that they are working on prioritizing development for other languages and a Spanish/English bilingual version but no specific details are known yet on the timeframes.

 TD Snap AAC app (iOS version is iPad-only): https://apps.apple.com/us/app/td-snap-aac/id1257753762